vertis/vertis-io/_posts/2012-01-15-renaming-a-rails3-app.md

 {% endhighlight %}

 I'm a little ashamed that the snippet uses perl instead of ruby.
 When I was trying to get the equivalent to work in ruby 1.9 it keep complaining about encoding.

+For anyone that is interested the ruby version I was attempting to use was:

+{% highlight console %}
+find . -type f -print0 |
+  xargs -0 ruby -pi -e '$_.gsub(/Oldapp/, "Newapp")'
+{% endhighlight %}

+Which gets an error:
+{% highlight console %}
+-e:1:in `gsub': invalid byte sequence in UTF-8 (ArgumentError)
+	from -e:1:in `<main>'
+{% endhighlight %}

+Even trying to force an encoding didn't seem to solve the problem.

+{% highlight console %}
+find . -type f -print0 |
+  xargs -0 ruby -pi -e '$_.force_encoding("UTF-8").gsub(/Oldapp/, "Newapp")'
+{% endhighlight %}

+It is likely this wouldn't occur if used from Ruby 1.8